Islamic banking and finance: Hawala

 Hawala (also hiwala, hewala, or hundi; literally "transfer" or "trust") is a widely used, informal "value transfer system" for transferring funds from one geographical area to another, based not on wire transfers but on a huge network of money brokers (known as "hawaladars") throughout the Muslim world.

-Hawala was not started as a halal alternative to conventional banking transfers, since electronic wire transfers have not been found to be in violation of Sharia.
-However, hawala has the advantage of being available in places wire transfer is not, and predates conventional banking remittance systems by many centuries.
+Hawala networks can reach remote areas and have developed where conventional banking services are weak.

 In the first half of the 20th century it lost ground to instruments of the conventional banking system, but regained it starting in the late 20th century with the economic migration of Muslim workers to wealthier countries in the West and the Gulf and their need to send money home.
 Dubai has traditionally served as a hub for hawala.

-Hawala is based on a short term, discountable, negotiable, promissory note (or bill of exchange) called "hundi", transferred from one debtor to another.
-After the debt is transferred to the second debtor, the first debtor is free from his/her obligation.
 Recipient of the funds often identify themselves with passwords given to them by the sender.
-Hawaladars are often small traders who work at hawala as a sideline or moonlighting operation.
-Hawaladar networks are usually family or clan-based, and enforcement of the contracts is based on these networks rather than the power of the state.
+Brokers often operate other small businesses.
+Family and ethnic ties support networks that rely more on trust than on legal documents.